mplex/multigraph/README.md

 <br />

-Object `floflies` represents the Florentine families’ network where `"PADGM"` are marriage relations and `"PADGB"` correspond to business ties among the 16 actors.
+Object `floflies` represents the Florentine families network where `"PADGM"` are marriage relations and `"PADGB"` correspond to business ties among the 16 actors.

 <br />

 ### Plotting multigraphs

-Plot the Florentine families' network with the `multigraph` function:
+Graph of the Florentine families network using `multigraph` function with the default circular layout:

 ```r
 multigraph(floflies)